 The Junior Prize, consisting in ample provision for a trip to Europe, is awarded on each commencement day to the member of the Junior class having the best record in scholarship for the Sophomore and Junior years.
 This prize is \$750 cash.
-The winner of this prize in 1914 was Mr. Robert Sindorf Ferguson.
+In 1915 this prize was divided between Mr. Robert Norman Allen and Mr. Jesse William Monroe DuMond, and on account of the European War their time was spent in the United States and Canada.